daveebbelaar/pgvectorscale-rag-solution/README.md

-# Advanced RAG Pipelines with PostgreSQL (Hybrid Search + Contextual Retrieval)
+# Building Advanced Hyrbid RAG Pipelines with PostgreSQL

-In this guide, we'll build an advanced Retrieval-Augmented Generation (RAG) pipeline using PostgreSQL, combining hybrid search techniques with [contextual retrieval](https://www.anthropic.com/news/contextual-retrieval).
-We'll implement a powerful system that leverages both keyword-based and semantic vector search, enhanced by reranking capabilities, to provide highly relevant and accurate results.
-By the end of this tutorial, you'll have a flexible and efficient search solution capable of handling complex queries across diverse document types, setting the foundation for sophisticated AI-powered applications.
+In this guide, we'll build an advanced Retrieval-Augmented Generation (RAG) pipeline using PostgreSQL with hybrid search capabilities.
+We'll implement a powerful system that leverages both keyword-based and semantic vector search, enhanced with Cohere's reranking endpoint, to provide highly relevant and accurate results.
+By the end of this tutorial, you'll have a flexible and efficient search solution capable of handling complex queries across diverse document types, setting the foundation for more sophisticated AI applications.

 ## Prerequisites